bigjosh/Move38-Arduino-Platform/cores/blinkcore/SP.md

 The `sp_serial_tx()` function will first check so see if there is already a pending transmit in progress, and if so will wait for it to complete.
 The test adds a couple cycles before the send even if the coast is clear, and the call could block for a dozen cycles if there is a transmit in progress that just started.

 if you are working on timing sensitive stuff, you can also use the `SP_SERIAL_TX_NOW()` function.
-This function does not do any checking- it immediate starts sending and takes only a single instruction to execute.
-It will clobber an send in progress, but this is not a scary as it sounds since you can just be sure to always leave at least a dozen instructions between sequential calls to give a byte time to drain out before sending the next one.
+This function does not do any checking- it immediately (and blindly) writes the byte to the serial port, and takes only a single instruction to execute.
+If the buffer is not ready (there is already a byte waiting to be transferred into the shift register) then the new byte will be ignored.
+This is not a scary as it sounds since you can just be sure to always leave at least a dozen instructions between sequential calls to give a byte time to drain out before sending the next one.
+This will likely happen easily in practice since you will be doing other stuff between consecutive serial writes.

 ## Aux out